 The monks emerged from the darkness, their saffron robes illuminating in the moonlight.
-I felt goose bumps as they proceeded in single file towards me.
+I felt goosebumps as they proceeded in single file towards me.
 It was silent except for the faint rustling of fabric from their robes.
 I could smell the aroma of freshly baked bread from nearby bakeries floating through the air.
 On my lap sat a basket of warm sticky rice, from which I gathered small bundles and placed gently into each monk’s basket.

-On this morning there were so many little monks, sticking together in their quick little shuffles.
-You cannot be a monk if you are under the age of 20, but younger boys are still encouraged to practice.
-An easy way to differentiate is whether or not one or both shoulders are covered.
-Two covered shoulders means a monk is still a novice, whereas a one covered shoulder means a monk is fully practicing.
+On this morning there were many young monks, staying close together in quick shuffles.
+You are not eligible to be a monk if you are under the age of 20, but younger boys are still encouraged to take part.
+An easy way to differentiate between a practicing monk and a monk “in training,” is noticing whether one or both shoulders are covered.
+Two covered shoulders tells the world that a monk is in training, whereas a one covered shoulder means a monk is fully practicing.

 The reasons some boys will choose life as a monk vary.
 Many tend to come from families of poorer backgrounds and then given to the monasteries where they are guaranteed food and education.

 I really enjoyed the spirituality that encompasses Southeast Asia, especially in Laos.
 There is even an 11 pm curfew that is strictly enforced to demonstrate respect.